England upsets All Blacks to reach Rugby World Cup final - WHIZ News

-YOKOHAMA, Japan (AP) — Even before the kickoff, England stole a march on defending champion New Zealand.
+YOKOHAMA, Japan (AP) — Even before the kickoff, facing up to the haka, England stole a march on defending champion New Zealand.

 Respect for customary All Blacks practice?
 Not in this Rugby World Cup semifinal.

-Reserve prop Joe Marler wasn’t the only England player standing on New Zealand’s side of halfway when the All Blacks performed their famous pre-match haka on Saturday, but he didn’t retreat to his own side even when a match official gestured to him about his breach of convention.
+Reserve prop Joe Marler wasn’t the only England player standing on New Zealand’s side of halfway when the All Blacks performed their famous pre-match challenge on Saturday, but he didn’t return to his own half even when a match official gestured to him about his breach of convention.

 After shocking the two-time defending champions with a try to Manu Tuilagi in the second minute, England didn’t retreat one bit.
 And four years after being unceremoniously dumped out in the group stage of the World Cup it was hosting, England reached its first final in 12 years with a 19-7 upset over New Zealand.

-The All Blacks hadn’t lost a World Cup game since that tournament in 2007, had never lost to England at a World Cup, went into the game on a six-game winning streak in head-to-heads and having won 15 of the last 16.
+The All Blacks hadn’t lost a World Cup game since 2007, had never lost to England at a World Cup, and went into the semifinal on a six-game winning streak in head-to-heads and having won 15 of the last 16.

 All those streaks are off.
 England’s Australian coach Eddie Jones had spoken all week of how vulnerable the All Blacks were as the hot favorites, despite describing them as the best team in sport.
 Jones strikes again.